 Let’s talk about this Montanara pie.
 Different and more delicious than any other haute-pizza we’ve tried, the dough is flash fried before being finished off in a pan, baked inside their wood-burning oven imported directly from Italy.
 The impossibly crispy margherita pie comes out tasting like dessert.
 It’s incredible.
 We’ll let The Underground Gourmet school you on the details, but just take our word for it – you need to try this pizza.
 Forcella is banking on that too as this restaurant is massive for a pizza place.
 Their prime Bowery real estate can’t be cheap.
 A couple things to keep in mind: There is no booze yet, liquor license is still being worked out.
 Also, the service is rough around the edges.
 Our server was dreadfully slow and a total space cadet.
 We witnessed mishaps at multiple tables around us, so it wasn’t just our guy either.
 Also, aside from the Montanara pie, nothing was overly impressive.
 The other pizzas are good, but they’re no better than the competition.
 Plus, the starters and salads are nothing to write home about which begs the question of why not just open up a Montara specific pie and slices joint?
 Keep the overhead low and people happy.

 Here’s what’s truly amazing about Forcella.
-It’s operated by the same guy who manned the oven at Olio Pizza e Piu, the restaurant that currently owns the most hysterical and lowest scored review on Immaculate Infatuation.
+It’s operated by the same guy who manned the oven at Olio Pizza e Piu, the restaurant that currently owns the most hysterical and nearly lowest scored review on The Infatuation.
 As you can imagine, we were a bit skeptical going in.
 What can we say though?
-We hold no grudges and this time, dude got it right.
+Time, the dude got it right.

 Sizeable tomato and mozzarella rice balls that are breaded and fried.
 A fine starter, but definitely not a mandatory order as they’re a bit bland.